tonsiunu/minisolver/README.md

 Just opening the index.html page in your browser may not be enough to get the JavaScript working.
 To be safe, start a server in the resolver directory.
 To do this, open a terminal and cd to that folder, **then** run `python -m http.server 8080`.
 You will now be able to run it by navigating to http://localhost:8080/

+And one more thing - you should make a list in advance of all the college teams, and save it as **college-teams.txt**.
+Unless you now tag teams based on whether they're HS or college internally in DOMjudge - in that case, let me know and I'll change the code.

 ## Leaderboard
 Every row of the leaderboard while in resolution contains the team's rank, name, score, and a list of cells for each problem in the contest.
 The colors of the cells indicate the status:
 * Grey: no attempt